Get the FREE one-click dictionary software for Windows

 See also: adjacent, adjunctive, affined [archaic], connectedness, connection, connexion [Brit], conterminous, contiguous, coupled, engaged, joined, linked, neighboring [US], neighbouring [Brit, Cdn], on, online, on-line, related, related to, well-connected, wired

-Type of: be, cerebrate, cogitate, collide with, enter, hit, impact, impinge on, infix, insert, interact, introduce, join, relate, run into, strike, think
+Type of: act, bear on, cerebrate, cogitate, collide with, concern, enter, have to do with, hit, impact, impinge on, infix, insert, interact, introduce, join, move, pertain, refer, relate, run into, strike, think, touch, touch on

 Encyclopedia: Connected